homercrates/merdice/README.md

 ## I have a few more tweaks to make Work In Progress

 ## dice / domino style game meant to represent a king fu type fight
 Grab beats Block.
-Block beats Strike, Stike beats Grab It is too simulate the flow of a series of strikes and reactions.
+Block beats Strike, Stike beats Grab.
+It is too simulate the flow of a series of strikes and reactions.
 A series of attacks and counters that flow in a Martial Arts match.